 India has always had the reputation of being a wonderland for shopping.
 The craftsmanship was always legendary.
 Early travelers from Europe and China such as Marco Polo, Fa-Hien and Hiun-Tsang have given us awe-inspiring stories of the times.
+While those were simple times, shopping today requires you to smart and well-informed in order to get your money’s worth.

 Fa-Hien was a Buddhist monk, one of the first and perhaps one of the earliest Chinese travelers to India.
 It is reported in his memoirs that in those days no one traveled for fun, like we do today.